paketo-buildpacks/rfcs/text/0000-ibm-liberty-buildpack.md

-# Paketo Community IBM Liberty Buildpack
+# Paketo Community Liberty Buildpack

 ## Summary

-1. Create a Cloud Native Buildpack for the purpose of installing the IBM [Open Liberty](https://openliberty.io/) Java runtime.
+1. Create a Cloud Native Buildpack for the purpose of installing the [Open Liberty](https://openliberty.io/) Java runtime.
 2. Create a new top-level multi buildpack that packages up Eclipse OpenJ9 & Open Liberty for use by application developers.

 ## Motivation